Ryoko Tanaka

 Cheryl Whitney

-Cheryl Whitney (Ballet, PBW Ballet Master and Coordinator) received an M.S. in Ballet from Indiana University and a B.A. in English Literature and Music from St. Lawrence University.
+Cheryl Whitney (Ballet) received an M.S. in Ballet from Indiana University and a B.A. in English Literature and Music from St. Lawrence University.
 She was trained and performed professionally in the Baltimore/Washington, D.C. area.
 For more than 30 years, she has been involved with Princeton Ballet School and American Repertory Ballet, serving as a faculty member, rehearsal director for both the ARB productions of The Nutcracker and the Princeton Ballet School shows, and Coordinator for Princeton Ballet Workshop.
 Ms. Whitney is the 2008 recipient of the Audrée Estey Award for Excellence in Dance Education.
 She is an Adjunct Associate Professor in the dance programs at Rider University.

 Guest teaching credits include Brandywine Ballet, Peabody Conservatory and NJ Governor’s School.
 Her teaching in academic settings includes Princeton University, Howard University, Indiana University, The Lawrenceville School, Foxcroft School and Latin School of Chicago. and has received grants from the New York and New Jersey State Councils on the Arts.
 She is Artistic Director of Reverence Dance Company.